What is Care Management?

 There are three phases of Care Management:

-Navigation: In this initial phase, the RN Care Manager (Navigator) will introduce you and your family to the program and explain the purpose, focus and approach of Care Management.
+In this initial phase, the RN Care Manager (Navigator) will introduce you and your family to the program and explain the purpose, focus and approach of Care Management.
 The Navigator will call you to assist with the required paperwork, which includes a review of systems, your medication list, family history and general demographics.
-Your physician and other members of the Care Team will also have access to this information prior to your first appointment, which will enhance delivery of the quality care you deserve.
-Having these elements in place before you arrive for your appointment will decrease the amount of time spent waiting and allow more time with your doctor and the
+Your physician and other members of the Care Team will also have access to this information, which will enhance delivery of the quality care you deserve.

 There are three phases of survivorship, including: